EddV99/linear-algebra/linear_algebra.md

 0 & 0 & 0 & 0 & 1 & 4
 \end{bmatrix}
 ```
-*Since we don&rsquo;t see untrue statements like /1 = 0*, we can say that a solution
+Since we don't see untrue statements like, 1 = 0, we can say that a solution
 exists.

 From looking at which columns are pivot columns, we know that x<sub>1</sub>, x<sub>2</sub>, & x<sub>5</sub> are